haydenheroux/old-site/_posts/2022-06-22-naming_conventions.md

 miss_k8angerfistact_on_impulsemp3
 ```

 There is now a new problem; it is impossible to tell the original fields of the metadata apart since trimming that character set removed the special characters JSON used to indicated nested data and data within a shared structure.
-This problem can be easily resolved by adding delimiters between fields of metadata in the condensed version; personally, I prefer to use `-` as a field delimiter, and `+` to delimit metadata items which were elements in a JSON list.
+This problem can be easily resolved by adding delimiters between fields of metadata in the condensed version; personally, I prefer to use `-` (dash) as a field delimiter, and `+` (plus) to delimit metadata items which were elements in a JSON list.
 This step produces the final string, which is a file name friendly version of the metadata:

 ```
 /* condensed, keys removed, trimmed, lowercased, delimited */